 Tampons can also cause irritation, which is another reason why menstrual cups are better.

 Toxic shock syndrome or TSS is a rare complication of certain types of bacterial infections.
 These include the staphylococcus Aureus bacterium and streptococcal bacteria, which can cause TSS in some women who are using tampons.

 While it’s very rare, the risk of contracting TSS is higher with tampon use than menstrual cup usage.
 For more information on health and other safety issues check out the NHS website.

 It is possible to get toxic shock syndrome if you use a menstrual cup but it is very rare with only one confirmed case according to The Lancet, which followed after leaving a cup in for over 18 hours.

-Menstrual cups are better because they don't cause the same levels of irritation and dehydration that tampons do.
-In fact, some women report experiencing less dryness around their vagina
+Menstrual cups are better because they don’t cause the same levels of irritation and dehydration that tampons do.
+In fact, some women report experiencing less dryness when using cups.

 Which one should you buy?

 When it comes to deciding which menstrual products to you, this is a very personal question.
 Both tampons and menstrual cup have their pros & cons, and it really depends on what matters most to you and what your prefer in your body!

 If you’re looking for a more environmentally-friendly alternative or want to try something different with less risk of dryness, yeast infections etc. then go ahead and try a menstrual cup!

 If you prefer the idea of tampons then make sure you use ones without plastic applicators and opt for organic cotton as well.
 Other menstrual products you might consider include are reusable sanitary pads or period pants or underwear.